CMS-SUS-XPAG/SUSYDiagrams/README.md

     ./compile.py TChiHH.tex

-You can also compile all the diagrams in the current folder by runnin
+You can also compile all the diagrams in the current folder by running

     ./compile.py all

-To create a new diagram just copy one of the provided files, change the decays as you wish, and change the name of the fmffile to match the new filename, e.g. if you create a `T2bb.tex` file, the fmffile should be named `FeynmanT2bb`.
+To create a new diagram just copy one of the provided .tex files, change the decays as you wish, and change the name of the fmffile to match the new filename, e.g. if you create a `T2bb.tex` file, the fmffile should be named `FeynmanT2bb`.